-As you scroll down, you’ll start to see the type of content she’s releasing, and it’s just what home buyers want to see.
+As you scroll down, you’ll see the type of content she’s releasing, and it’s just what home buyers want to see.

 First, there are the featured listings.

-If the prospective homebuyer is there to just look at houses, then this section lets them do that … immediately.
+If the prospective homebuyer is there to look at houses, this section lets them do that … immediately.

 Homes By Krista (a Carrot customer) takes a similar approach.
 It opens with a beautiful hero image and simple problem-solving message: “Sell your house faster and for more money” and “Find and buy the perfect home with less hassle.”